piyush3589/mqttbroker/README.md

 # Mosquitto Broker

- The purpose of this project is to simulate the behaviour of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.
+ The purpose of this project is to simulate the behaviour of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria also it uses mongodb database for storage and redis

 ## Overview of Services Used in Docker Compose File